kmalves/tournament/README.md

 Project Specification:

 Develop a database schema to store details of Swiss tournament matches between players.
-Write a Python module to rank the players and pair them up in matches in a tournament.
+Write a Python module  that uses the PostgreSQL database to rank the players and pair them up in matches in a tournament.

 Files: